-RE-EMERGENCE OF THE SLOVENE NATURE-CENTRED/ETHNIC FAITH; case study atural faith revival could only come along with scientific achievements and constitutional ethics arrangements put in practice; the human rights agenda and the associated charter served as a prerequisite for each and every struggle for the rights of each and every indigenous community on the planet.
-So it does for the re-emergence of the Slovene ethnic nature-centred cosmology.
+Natural faith revival could only come along with scientific achievements and constitutional ethics arrangements put in practice; the human rights agenda and the associated charter served as a prerequisite for each and every struggle for the rights of each and every indigenous community on the planet.
+So it does for the reemergence of the Slovene ethnic nature-centred cosmology.

 Slovenian constitutional arrangements today grant for the principle of "neutrality" of the state in the relation to religions and beliefs.
 This evolved as key instrument to guarantee the freedom of conscience and constitutionally guaranteed human rights granting free expression of citizens' faith on non-discriminatory basis.
-All religious, cosmological and philosophical systems and beliefs are - in constitutional terms - put on equal level95.
+All religious, cosmological and philosophical systems and beliefs are - in constitutional terms - put on equal level.

 The lighthouse concerning the constitutional arrangements remain the Brasilian constitutional reform in 1988.
-With the new constitutional concepts, the indigenous peoples were exemplary assured of respect for their social organization, customs, languages, beliefs and traditions.96
+With the new constitutional concepts, the indigenous peoples were exemplary assured of respect for their social organization, customs, languages, beliefs and traditions.